Constraining electromagnetic couplings of ultralight scalars from compact stars: Long-range scalar field outside a compact star

-Note that, for stars with a large angular velocity ($\Omega R \sim {\cal O}(1)$), the electric field outside the star cannot be neglected, and we need to solve the scalar field profile in the Kerr background, sourced by $\mathbf{B}^2-\mathbf{E}^2$ instead of only $\mathbf{B}^2$.
+Note that, for stars with a large angular velocity ($\Omega R \sim {\cal O}(1)$), the electric field outside the star cannot be neglected, and we need to solve the scalar field profile sourced by $\mathbf{B}^2-\mathbf{E}^2$ instead of only $\mathbf{B}^2$.
 A detailed analysis of this scenario is presented in Appendix \ref{app}.